saprEMo/source_code/README.md

 ## Instructions

-A step by step series of examples that tell you how to get a development env running.<br>
+The core part of the code consists in 3 python scripts: "makeINFILE.py", "runTOOL.py" and "OBSERVED_D_Lmax.py".<br>
-The main running file "runTOOL.py" requires an input set file "*INJ_FILES/name_run.txt*" and the input data stored in the directory "*TEMP/name_run/*".
+The main running file "runTOOL.py" requires an input set-file *INJ_FILES/name_run.txt* and the input data stored in the directory "*TEMP/name_run/*".
 You can create both of them using the file "makeINFILE.py".

 ### BUILDING ENVIRONMENT